ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Accounts and access rights
 {: #accounts_access_rights}

-To work in {{site.data.keyword.cloud_notm}}, you must log in with a user name and password.
+To work in {{site.data.keyword.cloud_notm}}, you must log in with a username and password.
 When you log in, {{site.data.keyword.cloud_notm}} associates at least one {{site.data.keyword.cloud_notm}} account with your user credentials.
 When you create resources such as resource groups, toolchains, and {{site.data.keyword.contdelivery_short}} objects, they are associated with an {{site.data.keyword.cloud_notm}} account.

 The {{site.data.keyword.cloud_notm}} login structure provides you with the option to work in different accounts.
 Using the {{site.data.keyword.cloud_notm}} user interface, you can switch from one account to another.
 When you log in, any of the following types of accounts might be associated with your user credentials: